sigstore/docs/content/en/cosign/overview.md

 ### Installation

-To sign software artifacts and verify signatures using Sigstore, you need to install Cosign.
+To sign software artifacts and verify signatures using sigstore, you need to install Cosign.
 Instructions to install Cosign can be found on the [Cosign Installation page](/cosign/installation/).
 This will allow you to sign and verify both blobs and containers.

 ### Signing a blob